-Safeguard information about your boat by recording the Hull Identification Number (HIN) and model of your boat, and model and serial numbers of the engine, trailer, and accessories below.
+Safeguard information about your boat by recording the Hull Identification Number (HIN) and model of your boat, and model and serial numbers of the engine, trailer, and accessories on the inside front cover of this manual.
 The HIN is located on the upper, starboard corner of the transom.
 The HIN must be clearly visible and may not be removed, altered or tampered with in any way as regulated by federal law.